 |"h bar", dirac constant, reduced planck constant||1.054571628||× 10−34 J s||6.58211899||× 10−16 eV s|

 Here we are very near the end of this book and we're talking about the subject that most teachers start a basic physics course with — units.
-In 1899, not long after Max Planck proposed his radical theory of energy quantization, he also proposed building a system of "natural units" («natürliche Maasseinheiten») from a few of the more important constants in physics: the speed of light, the universal gravitational constant, and the two recently identified constants that later came to be known by their discoverers: the Planck and Boltzmann constants.
+In 1899, at the time when Max Planck first proposed his radical theory of energy quantization, he also proposed building a system of "natural units" (natürliche Maasseinheiten) from a few of the more important constants in physics: the speed of light, the universal gravitational constant, and the two recently identified constants that later came to be known by their discoverers: the Planck and Boltzmann constants.
 The significance of these quantities is now know to be more than just a way to get the units to work out.
 The big four fundamental physical constants each tell us something different about the nature of reality.

 c = 299,792,458 m/s